 Pharmacist a customer in a dispensary; medication adherence strategies concept

-How Specialty Pharmacy Data Can Assist With Patient Medication Adherence Strategies
+Specialty Pharmacy Data for Medication Adherence

 In a highly mobile society, patients often find themselves facing changes — expected or otherwise.
 Patients may choose to switch providers, or a provider may move, forcing a patient to start treatment with a new provider.
 Patients who switch jobs, move to a new state, or leave work may find themselves switched among payers and payment options.